Kevin Jairaj-USA TODAY Sports. Pictured: CeeDee Lamb

 Once enough games have been played, use a team’s yards per play differential from offense and defense to determine its all-around strength.

-The median FBS offense (Utah State) gained 5.62 yards per play last season, so anything better than that is above average.
-Oklahoma led FBS at 8.29 on offense, while Alabama was tops on defense at 3.99.
+The median FBS offense (Tulane) gained 5.77 yards per play last season, so anything better than that is above average.
+Oklahoma led FBS at 8.60 on offense (almost a full yard better than the next closest), while Mississippi State was tops on defense at 4.13 yards per play allowed.

 Turnovers are based on luck, to a certain extent.
 Over a large sample size, each FBS team will recover about 50% of fumbles.
 And the FBS average for passes defended that turn into interceptions is just over 20%.